Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 [NOTE] You may view the results in the respective folders.
 Terminating.
 ```

-You can view the results for the sets at any time:
+You can view the results for the sets at any time within the designated results folder:
 - Image with epipolar lines in the reflected view corresponding to original points (using the fundamental matrix as is)

 ![epilines_in_reflected_view](https://user-images.githubusercontent.com/94681976/218801942-22c9af75-1bf4-47e1-be4d-86b7df8375d6.png)